lareferencia/lareferencia-docker/lareferencia/Install Debian.md

     portainer/portainer-ce:latest
 ```

 The portainer is running at <http://localhost:9443/>.
 To remote access, change the localhost to ip address of server.
+Enter in link to configure portainer to manager the docker remotely.

 To install lareferencia, run the following command, REMEMBER TO CHANGE USER AND PASSWORD: